kenta48/CryptocurrencyProject/README.md

 ## instructions on how to build and run
-If using the terminal, type <code>python3 -m http.server</code> in that directory
+If using the terminal, type <code>python3 -m http.server</code> in that directory Personally, I used the VScode to build and used “live server” that is part of Visual Studio Code
 ### Questionnaire:
 1. Are there any sub-optimal choices( or short cuts taken due to limited time ) in your implementation?
 2. Is any part of it over-designed? ( It is fine to over-design to showcase your skills as long as you are clear about it)